Fanconi Anemia: New Advances in Genetic Studies

 New advances in genetic studies of Fanconi anemia patients - Published online in Blood, the journal of the American Society of Hematology.
 The predominant genetic mutation originated in Europe thousands of years ago and later migrated to America.
 The Canary island of La Palma and Brazil, with a high prevalence of the disease, were two areas in which the mutation spread widely.

-A consortium of thirty-two researchers worldwide, led by Dr Jordi Surralles, professor of the Department of Genetics and Microbiology at Universitat Autanoma de Barcelona (UAB) and member of the Center for Biomedical Network Research on Rare Diseases (CIBERER), genetically and clinically characterized almost all Spanish patients suffering from Franconi anaemia, a rare disease affecting one in every 500,000 persons and which is characterized by severe anaemia in children, congenital malformations and a high predisposition to cancer.
+A consortium of thirty-two researchers worldwide, led by Dr. Jordi Surralles, professor of the Department of Genetics and Microbiology at Universitat Autanoma de Barcelona (UAB) and member of the Center for Biomedical Network Research on Rare Diseases (CIBERER), genetically and clinically characterized almost all Spanish patients suffering from Franconi anaemia, a rare disease impacting one in every 500,000 persons and which is characterized by severe anemia in children, congenital malformations and a high predisposition to cancer.

-Researchers verified that the fact that mutation produces protein absence or dysfunction does not determine the clinical evolution of anaemia or the severity of the mal-formative syndrome.
+Researchers verified that the fact that mutation produces protein absence or dysfunction does not determine the clinical evolution of anaemia or the severity of the malformation syndrome.

-Through its Genome Instability and DNA Repair Group, directed by Dr Jordi Surralles, UAB has become a worldwide leader in research carried out into Fanconi anaemia.
-In recent years it has contributed greatly to the further understanding of genetic mechanisms involved in the disease, to the improvement of diagnoses and advances in new therapies, both independently and with the collaboration of institutions such as CIEMAT, CIBERER and CRMB (Center of Regenerative Medicine in Barcelona).
+Through its Genome Instability and DNA Repair Group, directed by Dr. Jordi Surralles, UAB has become a worldwide leader in research carried out into Fanconi anaemia.
+Recently, it has contributed greatly to the further understanding of genetic mechanisms involved in the disease, to the improvement of diagnoses and advances in new therapies, both independently and with the collaboration of institutions such as CIEMAT, CIBERER and CRMB (Center of Regenerative Medicine in Barcelona).